William Blake's illustrations of Paradise Lost: Description and provenance

-The dimensions of the Butts set, also known as the "large set", are 19.5x15.5 inches, nearly twice that of the Thomas set.
+The dimensions of the Butts set, also known as the "large set," are 19.5x15.5 inches, nearly twice that of the Thomas set.
 Dated 1808, they were commissioned from Blake by his patron Thomas Butts, who also commissioned many paintings on biblical themes from Blake.
-In the early 1850s, Butts' son Thomas Butts Jr. offered the individual paintings for sale at several auctions, resulting in the dispersal of the set.
+In the early 1850s, Butts's son Thomas Butts Jr. offered the individual paintings for sale at several auctions, resulting in the dispersal of the set.
 Today it remains divided between four museums.
 Nine of the paintings were sold at Messrs.
 Foster in 1853 to J. C. Strange, passing through several other hands before they were acquired by the Museum of Fine Arts, Boston, their present owner.
 The other three were sold to one "Fuller" at an unknown date, from whom they passed to H.A.J.
 Munro.
 Munro further complicated matters by selling the three paintings to separate buyers at Christie's in 1868.
 No. 1 was acquired by the Victoria and Albert Museum in 1869, No. 2 by Henry Huntington in 1916, and No. 10 by the Houghton Library in 1966.